ManuNaEira/python_bindings_from_lib/README.md

 2. Paste the C++ header files of the library in the `include/` folder, like the example [lib1.hpp](./include/lib1.hpp).
 3. Run `uv sync`, to create the python virtual environment and install the python package on it.
-4. Run the test with `uv run tests/test_lib1py.py` and verify how the
+4. Run the test with `uv run pytest` and verify how the the functionality, coded in C++, is being accessed from python code.

 Alternatively, run `uv build` at the root of the repository.
 It will built the python distribution package which can then be installed with `pip` in any other project.
-The contents of this wheel file can be checked with the VSCode task `Unzip lib1py Wheel`, which should be like:
+The contents of this wheel file can be checked with the VSCode task `Unzip lib1py Wheel`, which should be like (using `python 3.11` and `linux x86_64` as the platform):
 ```
 📂 wheel_contents/
 ├── 📂 lib1py/